andrepolischuk/andrepolischuk.github.io/notes/entry-point.md

 >
 > — [Yoshua Wuyts](https://medium.com/@yoshuawuyts/how-to-become-a-successful-developer-6058723583ef)

 So I'll publish what I find useful.
 Maybe this will be interest others.
-I hope I'll write regularly.

 This site was created as simple as possible: